 Gambling behaviour and gambling risk factors for Indigenous Australian women

-Hing, N, Breen, H, Gordon, A & Russell, A in press, 'Gambling behaviour and gambling risk factors for Indigenous Australian women', International Journal of Mental Health and Addiction.
+Hing, N, Breen, H, Gordon, A & Russell, A 2014, 'Gambling behaviour and gambling risk factors for Indigenous Australian women', International Journal of Mental Health and Addiction, vol. 12, no. 1, pp. 1-20.

 Published version available from: